 The Trust expects an Associate to conduct business according to the highest ethical standards.
 The Associate is expected to devote his/her best efforts to the interests of the Trust and the conduct of its affairs.
 Associates should avoid outside employment, contractual relationships, activities and other interests that compete with, or conflict with, the interests of the Trust.
-An Associate should request written approval from the CEO or the President/COO or the CFO of the Trust, prior to agreeing to serve on the board of another for-profit business or organization which could create a conflict of interest, including where the business or organization is a supplier to or a customer or competitor of the Trust.
-An Associate is required to contact the CEO or the President/COO or the CFO of the situation, if the status of a previously non-conflicting activity changes.
+An Associate should request written approval from the Executive Chairman and Chief Executive Officer or the Chief Financial Officer of the Trust, prior to agreeing to serve on the board of another for-profit business or organization which could create a conflict of interest, including where the business or organization is a supplier to or a customer or competitor of the Trust.
+An Associate is required to contact the Executive Chairman and Chief Executive Officer or the Chief Financial Officer to the situation, if the status of a previously non-conflicting activity changes.
 Any Associate who serves on the board of another business or organization shall not vote on any matter that concerns the Trust or which might create a conflict of interest for the Associate or for the Trust.